heiner/dylaniki/Blood_on_the_Tracks.md

-Even the B is different: x02120 is its standard form, and where the A was merely a variant of E, this B is merely a variant of A. This conflation of A and B (or in general, and more technical, terms: the subdominant and the dominant) has a name: it’s called B11, and is basically an A chord paired with a B in the bass.
-This is a very frequent chord, especially in Dylan’s production after Blood on the Tracks.
+Even the B is different: x02120 is its standard form, and where the A was merely a variant of E, this B is merely a variant of A. This conflation of A and B (or in general, and more technical, terms: the subdominant and the dominant) has a name: it's called B11, and is basically an A chord paired with a B in the bass.
+This is a very frequent chord, especially in Dylan's production after Blood on the Tracks.
 Part of the explanation is that 11th chords are central in the gospel tradition, which Dylan dived into shortly afterwards, but it is not either impossible that he discovered its sweetness through the use